sauvc/rulebook/rulebook.md

 <div style="text-align:center"> Figure 1.
 Map of the Arena. </div>

 ### Starting Zone
 The starting zone is a 140×140cm area marked on the surface of water.
 The teams  **must** start their AUVs from this area.
 The team may only place the AUV at the water surface, it must autonomously submerge **before** leaving the starting zone.

-### Visual Navigation [10 Points]
+### Navigation [10 Points]
 The aim of the this task is to swim through a gate in water.
 The gate is approximately 800 cm away from the starting point.
 The AUV has to swim through the 150 cm high gate.
 The gate will have red and green sides marking port and starboard sides respectively.

 ![flare](img/gate.jpg)